eivindhstray/HelicopterTTK4135/README.md

 # HelicopterTTK4135
-Project in TTK4135 Optimization and control

-Project with Eivind Heldal Stray and Anders Breistøl.
+Project in TTK4135 Optimization and control with Eivind Heldal Stray and Anders Breistøl.

 Control of a helicopter using quadratic programming (LQ) and sequential quadratic programming (SQP) with linear and nonlinear contraints.